Economics

 Print This Course

-ECON 401 Advanced Microeconomics
+ECON 401 Seminar in Microeconomics

 Content: Microeconomic strengths and weaknesses of market-directed economic activity.
 Industrial policy, discrimination in labor markets, impact and role of trade unions, welfare economics.
+Sophomore standing required.

 Prerequisites: ECON 301.